The Atlantic Coast District Dental Association

 Who do I call to make a complaint against a dentist?

 You may contact the Atlantic Coast District Dental Association office, although there are certain criteria which must be met.
 The dentist must be a member of the association and the complaint must be about dental work/procedure started or completed within the past year.
-You may also file a complaint with the State, Florida Health.
+If they are not a member of ACDDA, you mayfile a complaint with the State, Florida Health.
 More information...

 If the dentist is not a member, you may contact the Board of Dentistry at (888) 419-3456 / (850) 245-4339, Better Business Bureau at (727) 535-5522, the Federal Trade Commission, (877) 382-4357, or if it is an insurance issue, the Insurance Consumer Hotline at (800) 342-2762.